DeshaniRanasinga28/bliss/README.md

 ` ~$ git checkout develop `

-Step 3 - Open the project folder and execute the following command or click flutter pub get in the application's **pubspec.yml** file.
+Step 3 - Open the project folder using IDE (Android studio/VS code) and execute the following command or click flutter pub get in the application's **pubspec.yml** file.
 It helps to gets all the dependencies listed in the pubspec.yaml file:

 `flutter pub get`

+Step 4 - Connect the device or create/run the virtual device (emulator):

+Step 5 - Run the application: